 The faculty of the university is available during regularly scheduled office hours, which are at times other than scheduled classes.
 The times of the office hours are posted outside each faculty office, at the faculty member's department, on the department website, and on the faculty member's course syllabi.
 The faculty member informs the department of his/her office hours the first day of classes each quarter.

 Full-time faculty members maintain a minimum of three office hours per week and also make provision for meeting with students by appointment at a mutually convenient time beyond the stated office hours.
-The full-time faculty member's office hours hall be held over at least two days and at least in half-hour blocks.
-Part-time faculty will maintain the equivalent of 30 minutes per week for each course of their teaching load with a minimum of one hour and a maximum of three hours per week.
+The full-time faculty member's office hours shall be held over at least two days and at least in half-hour blocks.
+Part-time faculty will maintain the equivalent of one office hour per week for each four WTUs of their teaching load with a minimum of one hour and a maximum of three hours per week.

 Faculty teaching online must also hold office hours and may make alternative arrangements with the Department Chair to be available online or by telephone.
 Online faculty's office hours must include at least one hour of availability by telephone per week.

 If for any reason a faculty member cannot meet the posted office hours, the faculty member will inform the Department Chair.
 If possible, the department will note the absence on the faculty office door.

-Normal office hours are maintained during the Final Examination period.
+Normal office hours are to be maintained during the Final Examination period.
 If a final examination conflicts with a posted office hour, an alternative hour is to be posted for that week alone.

 Faculty shall provide you with a course syllabus, which should be placed on the course Blackboard site at the beginning of the quarter, containing the following information:

-- office number, office hours, and office telephone number, and @csueastbay.edu e-mail;
+- Name of instructor, office location, office hours, office telephone number, and @csueastbay.edu e-mail;

-- Required texts and any other required and/or recommended material;
+- Required texts and any other required and/or recommended materials;

-- specific course requirements, such as exams, quizzes, papers, field trips, labs, and so on;
+- Course specific requirements and their due dates, such as examinations, quizzes, papers, field trips, and labs;

-- grading policy (the relative weight of examinations, quizzes, papers, class participation, and other factors);
+- Grading policy, which includes the relative weight of examinations, quizzes, papers, class participation, and other factors, and the grading scale;